What soil pH is best for Plumeria

 - Micronutrients tend to be less available in soils with high pH.

 Lime - can be added to the soil to make it less sour (acid) and also supplies calcium and magnesium for plants to use.
-Lime also raises the pH to the desired range of 6.0 to 6.5.
+Lime also raises the pH to the desired range of 6.0 to 7.5.
+So add then check after watering and allowing lime to soak in.

 In this pH range, nutrients are more readily available to plants, and microbial populations in the soil increase.
 Microbes convert nitrogen and sulfur to forms that plants can use.
 Lime also enhances the physical properties of the soil that promote water and air movement.